How to do Valuation Analysis of a Company

 • Asset Approach

-The Net Asset Value, or NAV, is one of the easiest ways to understand the calculation of the valuation of a company.
+The Net Asset Value, or NAV, is one of the easiest ways to understand the calculation of the company valuation.
 The most important aspect of calculating NAV is to calculate the “Fair Value” of every asset, depreciating as well as non-depreciating asset, as the fair value might differ from the purchase price of the asset in the case of non-depreciating assets or the last recorded value for depreciating assets.

 However, once the Fair Value has been determined, NAV can be easily calculated as: